charlesbrandt/public/code/javascript/vue.md

 However, `kebab-case.vue` is the way to go for filenames for single file components.

 It is tempting to use PascalCase for component filenames.
 Tried it out.
 Now leaning against that idea.

 `index.vue` is required in nuxt under dynamic (e.g. `_id`) paths.
 Capital `Index.vue` will not work.
 Maybe this is a bug, but for now it seems safest to stick with kebab-cased filenames.

+Also, less important, but it's difficult to navigate on the command line when cases are mixed.
+Have to remember to type upper-cased characters.

 ## Components